Cloud Seeding Program

 Cloud seeding can be done from ground-based generators or aircraft.
 The DRI Cloud Seeding Research Program primarily uses ground-based generators, which are designed and built by DRI and can be operated remotely.
 In the Carson and Walker River basins, DRI also conducts cloud seeding from a subcontracted seeding aircraft.

 Most cloud seeding operations, including those run by DRI, use a compound called silver iodide (AgI) to aid in the formation of ice crystals.
 Silver iodide exists naturally in the environment at low concentrations, and is not known to be harmful to humans or wildlife.

 When storm systems move through one of our cloud seeding project areas, a solution containing a small amount of silver iodide is burned from ground-based generators or released from aircraft.
-Upon reaching the cloud, the silver iodide acts as a condensation nuclei to aid in the formation of snowflakes.
+Upon reaching the cloud, the silver iodide acts as an ice forming nuclei to aid in the production of snowflakes.

 DRI’s cloud seeding operation generally runs during the winter season of November to May, when storm systems are actively moving through our project areas.
 During dry winters when storm systems are absent for long periods, cloud seeding cannot occur, because cloud seeding requires the presence of moisture-filled clouds.

 DRI’s team of experts includes meteorologists who monitor the weather throughout the season for appropriate cloud seeding conditions.
 Cloud seeding does not occur during times when additional precipitation would be problematic, such as times of high flood risk or during busy holiday travel periods.

 Cloud seeding is used all over the world as a method for enhancing winter snowfall and increasing mountain snowpack, supplementing the natural water supply available to communities of the surrounding area.